 - 1 tablespoon soy sauce

-- 2 tsp sugar equivalent I used 1 packet Pyure
+- 2 teaspoon sugar equivalent I used 1 packet Pyure

-Remove top sheet of wax paper, then invert rolled crust on top of meat mixture in pie pan.
+- Remove top sheet of wax paper, then invert rolled crust on top of meat mixture in pie pan and remove remaining sheet of paper.
 Crimp edges of crust if desired.